josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 3) Ask questions.
 Then translate those questions into code and tests, ideally using statistics to get reliable answers.
 4) Present the results.
 A UI (Text or Graphic) will do wonders due their low consumption, but charts speak volumes too.

-You should have some experience in a programing language, my code is writen in [Python](https://www.python.org/) (you will need version 3.8+) and runs on Linux (I used [Fedora 37 distribution](https://fedoraproject.org/)).
+You should have some experience in a programing language, my code is written in [Python](https://www.python.org/) (you will need version 3.8+) and runs on Linux (I used [Fedora 37 distribution](https://fedoraproject.org/)).

 In a Nutshell I want to show than it is possible to do all the above with Open Source technologies, and then this knowledge is also re-usable to other projects, not just tower races.